There are a number of laws in place to protect you if you rent your home in the private sector and it can really pay to know your rights as a renter.

 If you are in an assured shorthold tenancy, the most common type of tenancy, they can start the eviction procedure through giving you either a section 21 or section 8 notice.

 Your landlord does not need to give a reason to evict you under a section 21 notice, but they must give you a warning period.
-This period was previously two months, but it has been extended to six months because of the coronavirus pandemic.
+This period was previously two months, but it has been extended to four months because of the pandemic.